nataliatesarova/project-one/README.md

 * [Font Awesome](https://fontawesome.com/) - font and icon toolkit
 * [Google Fonts](https://fonts.google.com/about) - used to importing the fonts on the website
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used for troubleshooting and testing features, and to solve issues with responsiveness and styling
+* [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/) - used to show website on range of devices

 ## Deployment